Skip to content

 Use wooden, silicone, or plastic utensils when cooking with nonstick pans and pots.
 These materials are soft and will not scratch the surface.
 Be gentle when handling utensils and avoid cutting food directly in the pan.

-Discover our Eliott utensils
+Discover Eliott utensils

 Improper washing

-Common mistake
+Common mistake:

 How to avoid it?